Orca is a wonderful school with strong parent involvement. My son continues to thrive at this school and we love the teachers.

 Orca (Columbia) is a public middle school in Seattle.
 The principal of Orca (Columbia) is Concepcion Pedroza.
-502 students attend Orca (Columbia) and identify as Hispanic; Multiracial; and White, non-Hispanic.
-34% of the 502 students here are paying reduced lunch prices.
+488 students go to Orca (Columbia) and identify mostly as Asian/Pacific Islander; Hispanic; and White, non-Hispanic.
+32% of the 488 students here have subsidized lunches.
 The ratio of students to teachers at Orca (Columbia) is 19:1.
 Aki Kurose Middle School is one of the nearest middle schools.

 - Ceramics sculpture

 - Computer arts

 - Cross country

 - Martial arts self defense